open-telemetry/opentelemetry-collector-contrib/exporter/humioexporter/README.md

 - `unix_timestamps` (default: `false`): Whether to use Unix or ISO 8601 formatted timestamps when exporting data to Humio.
 If this is set to `true`, timestamps will be represented in milliseconds (Unix time) in UTC.
 - `timezone` (default: host timezone): When using Unix timestamps, this option can be provided to specify the local timezone of the events.
 If not specified, the local time zone of the host is used instead.
-- `timezone` (no default): When using Unix timestamps, this option <u>must</u> be provided to specify the local timezone of the events.
-- `disable_rawstrings` (default: `false`): Whether to serialize structured traces as raw strings when exporting to Humio.
-These raw strings will be exported in addition to a structured representation of the trace.

 > TODO: Can we control the number of HTTP connections we make to the ingest API?
 Would it be feasible to open up, say, a hundred connections?